bestwoody/tics-script/integrated/docs/ti.sh.md

                     Version format:
                       * "4.0.4" -- download specify version
                       * "4.0.x" -- download the latest release version of branch 4.0

+branch & hash   <- specify binary branch & hash.
+                    If these two property are set, then ti.sh will try to download specify version of binary using PingCAP internal mirror.
+                    * branch should be "master" / "release-x.x"
+                    * hash should be "latest" or the commit hash

+More about ver, branch & hash
+                    Note that you can not set `ver` and `barnch`:`hash` at the same time.
+If you don't need it, set it to a empty string for the sake of convenience.
                     The priority for finding binary is:
                       * Find by `conf/bin.paths`
                       * Download from tiup mirror if version is not empty
+                      * Download from PingCAP internal mirror if branch and hash is not empty
                       * Download from bin.urls / bin.urls.mac
-                    Only support for tidb/tikv/tiflash/pd_ctl/tikv_ctl now.
+                    Only support for pd/tidb/tikv/tiflash/pd_ctl/tikv_ctl now.

 standalone      <- only used by tiflash module,
                     add this if you want to deploy a standalone tiflash process without pd/tidb/tikv